 - Full-time program starts June 1 and can be completed in one calendar year.

 - Part-time program can be started at any time and can be completed in two years or less.

 - Evening, weekend and hybrid classes accommodate adult learner schedules.

 - Full-time Jewell Education professors work closely with you to mentor and support coursework, fieldwork, student teaching and beyond.

 - Can be done in one or two years, depending upon your schedule and desired pace of study.

 - Includes both undergraduate and graduate coursework to achieve teacher certification and completion of the graduate degree.

 - Cost is $500/credit hour.

 In addition to achieving teacher certification and a master's degree, you'll be part of a successful, highly reputable program.
-Jewell teacher education graduates are highly sought by school districts and have had a 100% teaching job placement rate for the past five years and a 90% fifteen-year placement rate.
+Jewell teacher education graduates are highly sought by school districts and have had a 100% teaching job placement rate for the past six years and a 90%+ 15-year placement rate.

 Jewell's M.A.T.
 Program offers certifications for high school teaching in these areas (in which you already have a closely related baccalaureate degree):